ddelnano/terraform-provider-mikrotik/docs/resources/dhcp_lease.md

 # mikrotik_dhcp_lease (Resource)
-Creates a DHCP lease on the mikrotik device.
+Creates a DHCP lease on the MikroTik device.

 ## Example Usage
 ```terraform